phrazzld/timeismoney-splash/BACKLOG.md

     - Running ESLint and Prettier checks on all branches and PRs
     - Building the application
     - Checking for dependency vulnerabilities
-    - **Still Needed**: Deployment configuration for preview and production environments

 - **[Feature]**: Implement baseline SEO configuration (Metadata, `robots.txt`, Sitemap)